Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 Increase Spontaneity

 You’ll be able to grab ice cream on a whim, without it overwhelming you.
-You can take part in pizza night with your family instead of sitting on the sidelines.
+You can actually eat with your family on pizza night, instead of sitting on the sidelines.

 Build Resiliency